 #1 Best Public College for Your Money in North Carolina

-- #1 best college in North Carolina (Money)
+- #1 best public college in North Carolina (Money)

 - #4 veterinary medicine program nationally (U.S. News & World Report)

 - #6 online graduate engineering program nationally (U.S. News & World Report)

 - #6 nationally in online graduate computer and IT programs (U.S. News & World Report)

 - #8 in MBA programs with the best return on investment (Poets & Quants)